pmd/pmd/docs/pages/pmd/userdocs/extending/defining_properties.md

 {% jdoc_nspace :props core::properties %}

 Rule properties are a way to make your rules configurable directly from the ruleset XML.
-Their use cases and usage is described on the [Configuring Rules](pmd_userdocs_configuring_rules.html#rule-properties) page.
+Their usage is described on the [Configuring Rules](pmd_userdocs_configuring_rules.html#rule-properties) page.

 If you're a rule developer, you may want to think about what would be useful for a user of your rule to parameterise.
 It could be a numeric report level, a boolean flag changing the behaviour of your rule...
-Chances are there *is* some detail that can be abstracted away from your implementation, and in that case, a property would improve your rule.
+Chances are there *is* some detail that can be abstracted away from your implementation, and in that case, this page can help you squeeze that sweet flexibility out of your rule.

 ## Overview of properties